THIMPHU, Bhutan (Reuters) - They say you can’t buy happiness - and it’s something Bhutan is finding out the hard way.

 The tiny, mostly-Buddhist Himalayan kingdom won a world voice for adopting a happiness index to measure its economy.
 But its prime minister says it promptly forgot its own lesson, and let a sudden rush of prosperity go to its head.

 “Wealth creates increased desire,” Prime Minister Jigmi Thinley told Reuters in an interview in the capital Thimphu, surrounded by tree covered mountains dotted with prayer flags.

 “There are families with four or five cars.
 There are luxury vehicles being imported that can hardly drive on our roads and are made for far better roads than we have here.”

-A country that was closed to foreigners until 1974 and only recently opened up to the forces of globalization lacked the tools to cope with new-found economic growth and the wealth it brought.
+A country that was closed to foreigners until 1974 and only recently opened up to the forces of globalisation lacked the tools to cope with new-found economic growth and the wealth it brought.